DontBaguMe/IoGR/README.md

 No. In the vanilla game, there are a number of stat upgrades that are given through NPCs and other locations - namely, 1 DEF upgrade, 2 STR upgrades, and 3 HP upgrades.

 #### My inventory keeps getting full, what do I do?
 Inventory management is a big part of the game.
 You may be required to drop or use herbs to make space for key items, but the game will never give you access to more key items than you can carry or use.
-Keep in mind that you may be able to dump certain key items that only access bosses you don't need to fight (see below).
+Try using key items, too, as some of them will disappear from your inventory and be "active" for the rest of the game (e.g. black glasses, crystal ring).
+Also, keep in mind that you may be able to dump certain key items that only access bosses you don't need to fight (see below).

 #### Can I dump items that only grant access to bosses I don't need to fight?
 Generally yes.
 The Rama Statues can be discarded from inventory if Statue 3 is not required, and the Hieroglyph Tiles/journal can be discarded if Statue 5 is not required.
 The restrictions on which items can be discarded changes from seed to seed.
 Basically, if you're given the option to discard a key item, it means you don't need it to complete the game.